Our Newsletter

 La Befana’s Celebrations Across Italy

 La Befana is celebrated in many parts of Italy with festivals, parades, bonfires, and markets.
 One of the most famous events is held in Piazza Navona in Rome, where a large market offers sweets, toys, decorations, and other items related to La Befana.
-On January 6, La Befana will arrive at the square at 12:00 and greet the children until 14:00, distributing candy and small gifts to the crowd.
+On January 6, La Befana will arrive at the square and greet the children, distributing candy and small gifts to the crowd.

 Other events in Italy where La Befana will arrive in the year 2024 include:

-1. The Befana Race in Venice, where hundreds of people dressed as La Befana row along the Grand Canal on boats and gondolas.
-The departure will be at 10:00 AM from S. Tomà to the Rialto Bridge.
+1. The Befana Race in Venice features hundreds of people dressed as La Befana rowing along the Grand Canal on boats and gondolas.
+The departure is at 10:30 AM from Palazzo della Banca d’Italia, with the return under the arch of the Rialto Bridge

 3. The Befana descends from the Campanile in Pistoia.
-On January 6th, the meeting point is in Piazza Duomo, where La Befana will descend from the bell tower of the Torre Catilina to distribute gifts and sweets to all children.
+On January 6th, the meeting point is in Piazza Duomo at 4:00 PM, where La Befana will descend from the bell tower of the Torre Catilina to distribute gifts and sweets to all children.
 The entire square will be adorned with 12 large stockings, placed on the walls of the buildings.
-Access to Piazza Duomo will be allowed exclusively from Ripa della Comunità and via Roma.
-Starting from 3:00 PM, it will be possible to enter the square for free, up to the limit set by safety regulations.

 Don’t forget to check out our Social Media accounts and Subscribe to our Newsletter so you can be updated with information customized for people who want to move, live, and love Italy!
 Also, check out these unique tours in Rome.